-Drywall screws, or sheetrock screws, are specialized self-tapping screws that usually feature a bugle head that is designed to attach drywall to studs, and a phosphate finish.
-In the construction industry, drywall screws have many alternative uses because they are relatively inexpensive, feature a flat head that is less prone to getting pulled through the wood, and thin, making these self tapping sheetrock screws less likely to split the wood.
-Drywall screws are available with a coarse thread, fine thread, high-low pattern thread, and sometimes feature a trim head rather than a bugle head.
-As a distributor of drywall screws and drywall anchors, AFT is your supplier for convenient small package sizes as well as cost-effective bulk packages.
-Please contact us today with any questions – our knowledgeable sales team is here to help!
+In the construction industry, sheetrock screws have many alternative uses because they are relatively inexpensive, feature a flat head that is less prone to getting pulled through the wood, and thin, making these self tapping drywall screws less likely to split the wood.
+They are available with a coarse thread, fine thread, high-low pattern thread, and sometimes feature a trim head rather than a bugle head.
+As a distributor, AFT is your supplier for all sizes and types of drywall screws.

 Coarse Thread Drywall Screws

-Coarse thread drywall screws are screws with a bugle head, spaced threads, an extra sharp point, and a black phosphate finish.
+Screws with a bugle head, spaced threads, an extra sharp point, and a black phosphate finish.
 They are similar in design to particle board screws, however those are available in shorter lengths.
-Coarse thread drywall screws are good for attaching drywall to wood studs or to 25 gage metal studs.
+They are good for hanging drywall on wood studs or to 25 gage metal studs.